assimbly/runtime/README.md

 # Connector
 This API is meant to configure and manage point-to-point connections (alpha status).

-Currently this build on top of Apache Camel.
+Currently the API is build on top of Apache Camel.

 ## Configuration

 Configuration is done with a Java Treemap.
 Easiest way is to generate the Treemap from an XML file.
-Currently supported Camel components are File, Stream, JDBC, SJMS, SFTP, HTTP4, SONICMQ
+Currently supported Camel components are File, Stream, JDBC, SJMS, SFTP, HTTP4, ACTIVEMQ and SONICMQ.

 ## Management